hummingbird-project/hummingbird-docs/Hummingbird.docc/Articles/Recommendations.md

 }
 ```

-In the above example, if the disk cannot keep up, the client's upload speed will be throttled to match the disk's speed.
-This prevents excessive memory build up in the server.
+In the above example, if a component is slow, the server slows down the client to match the speed.
+This prevents too much memory from building up in the server.

-Responses can be streamed by providing an AsyncSequence of ByteBuffer into ``ResponseBody.init(asyncSequence:)`` initializer.
+- Stream data in chunks using in ``ResponseBody.init(contentLength:_:)``.

-In addition, you can write into a ``ResponseBodyWriter`` to stream the response body using ``ResponseBody.init(contentLength:_:)``.
+- Use a ``ResponseBodyWriter`` to send the response body with backpressure.

 ### Persistence

-Leverage [swift-jobs](https://github.com/hummingbird-project/swift-jobs) or other job queue implementations to offload long running tasks, or tasks that can be parallelized to a background job.
-This will enable you to scale your application horizontally by adding more instances of your Hummingbird app.
+Use [swift-jobs](https://github.com/hummingbird-project/swift-jobs) or other job queue tools to run long tasks or tasks you can run at the same time as background jobs.
+This helps your app handle more requests by adding more Hummingbird app instances.

 Avoid local database systems such as [SQLite](https://sqlite.org), including wrappers like [GRDB](https://github.com/groue/GRDB.swift), as these only reside on the local machine.

-Databases such as [PostgreSQL](https://www.postgresql.org) or [Valkey](https://valkey.io)/[Redis](https://redis.io) are highly scalable and mature solutions for persistence and/or caching.
-These databases have mature libraries for Swift and are well supported by the community.
+Use databases like Postgres or Redis to save data and cache.
+These work well with Swift and have good community support.